OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/README.md

         handler.SendMessage(msgJSON);

         // Another format supported is binary data (Blob is recommended, ArrayBuffer is also supported)
-        // With binary data as the first arg, the second arg is required var fileContent = new Blob([JSON.stringify(msgJSON, null, 2)], {type : 'application/json'});
+        // With binary data as the first arg, the fileName arg is required, fileMsg arg is optional, it must be a JSON object
+        // fileMsg will be attached to the binary message. var fileContent = new Blob([JSON.stringify(msgJSON, null, 2)], {type : 'application/json'});
         var fileName = "test.json";
+        var fileMsg = {
+            date: "201608041747",
+            id: "test_file"
+        };
-        handler.SendMessage(fileContent, fileName);
+        handler.SendMessage(fileContent, fileName, fileMsg);
         ```

 5. Call **Unregister()** method of WSHanlder to release the handler itself once no longer used, and it'll also send command to DISA to unregister the corresponding operator.